General Event Info

 Has the COVID-19 pandemic affected this year's event?

 Yes.
-Due to the ongoing meeting and saftey restrictions related the COVID-19 pandemic, the Phoenix Pagan Pride Day organizing comittee has made the difficult decision to make this year's event 100% virtual.
+Due to the ongoing meeting and saftey restrictions related the COVID-19 pandemic, the Phoenix Pagan Pride Day organizing comittee is exploring all options for 2021.

 More details to come soon.

 Where is Phoenix Pagan Pride Day being held?

 Phoenix Pagan Pride Day is usually held at the historic "Circle of Life" inside Steele Indian School Park in Central Phoenix.

 The Circle of Life lies at the heart of the 72-acre park.
 This wide circular walkway encompasses the three historic buildings remaining on site from the old Phoenix Indian School.
 In the center of this area is a water cistern.
 Etched into the concrete around the cistern is a poem that explains the Native American design theme of the park.
 The Circle of Life is 600 feet in diameter and features 24 interpretive columns depicting the history of the Phoenix Indian School.

 Where should I park for the event?

 How much does it cost attend Phoenix Pagan Pride Day?

 Entry into Phoenix Pagan Pride Day is free, but we ask a non-perishable food, clothing and/or financial donation be made to the St. Vincent DePaul Society.